This blog may contain affiliate links. Read our disclosure policy for more info.

 Unfortunately, you won’t have the pool all to yourself, so don’t expect that – it is one of the top hot springs in Alberta after all.
 However, you can find a little space for yourselves and it will still be a very romantic and relaxing way to spend an hour or two.

 Closures: The Banff Upper Hot Springs closes annually in mid to late October for cleaning for one week.
-Be sure the check their website for the exact dates each year.
+Be sure to check their website for the exact dates each year.

 3. Visit Moraine Lake